DSD-resilience/DSD-resilience/README.md

 - 👋 We can assist your team in understanding and using data models.
 Great data models improve outcomes
 - 👀 Key areas that we can help you with are statistics and AI-ML
-- 👽 BI & Data Visualization, Data Integration, Data Engineering, Advanced Analytics, AI
+- 👽 BI & Data Visualization, Data Integration, Data Engineering, Advanced Analytics, Machine Learning & AI
 - 👉 “Smart business shortcuts powered by data science — no PhD required!"
 - 🌱 We can show how to analyze data with PowerBI, R, Python and SQL in order to gain valuable insights.
 - 💞️ Machine learning (ML) and AI are applied to data cleaning, statistical analysis and data models in order to inform strategy.